InfraBlockchain/infrablochain-docs/en/infrablockchain/tutorials/service-chains/infra-did-parachain/add-keys.md

 ---
-Title: Adding Public Keys to InfraBlockchain DID
+title: Adding Public Keys to Infra DID
-Description: This tutorial explains how to add public keys to a DID registered on the InfraBlockchain DID parachain.
+description: This tutorial explains how to add public keys to a DID registered on the Infra DID parachain.
-Keywords:
+keywords:
   - parachain
   - DID
 ---